If you would like to check out some testimonials from people who have used our services, please go on over to the testimonials page.

 MENVI news journals provide a permanent archive of experiences and progress as the ever increasing demand for braille music skills moves forward.
 Past issues are always available upon request, and will remain an accumulative published resource and reference.
 Problem sharing and solving is an essential function of MENVI.
 All News Journals are published on our Website.
 Just click on the newsletters link anywhere you see it on the site.

-Currently, the cost for MENVI services is sponsored by SCCM.
-Contributions provided through Supporting Membership in our group will offset costs of materials, mailing, and expenses for programs we provide, and are 501 (c) 3 tax deductible.
+Currently, the cost for MENVI services is sponsored by Dancing Dots, L.P.
 Supporting Members are listed as such in our yearly roster.
 Subscriber membership is free, and is all that is required.

-As Music Specialist for California Transcribers and Educators of the Blind and Visually Impaired," CTEBVI, Program Director, Richard Taesch is able to call upon the expertise of the Music Committee for questions and answers to problems.
+As Music Specialist for California Transcribers and Educators for the Blind and Visually Impaired, CTEBVI, Richard Taesch is able to call upon the expertise of the Music Committee for questions and answers to problems.
 Other resources available for consultation and expertise include National Braille Association Music Committee, The Library of Congress Braille Development Section, the MENVI Specialists Committee, and many information sources available on the World Wide Web.

 Music transcribers can be located and, in many instances, braille music files can be sent to readers on-line via e-mail.
 We encourage inquiries from parents and educators alike.
 Communication by phone or e-mail is encouraged.